Murder of Saenphan Thawan

 On 2 June 2001, at a vacant area in Kian Teck Road in Singapore, 23-year-old Thai national Saenphan Thawan was attacked by a gang of six Thai workers, after he had allegedly offended one of the attackers' girlfriend, who told her boyfriend about the victim's actions.
-Saenphan, who was the head operator of a drug trafficking and prostitution ring at Kian Teck Road, died as a result of the brutal assault, and out of the six killers, four of them were arrested and charged with murder, while the remaining two assailants remains on the run as of today.
+Saenphan, who was the head operator of a drug trafficking and prostitution ring at Kian Teck Road, died as a result of the brutal assault, and out of the six killers, four of them were arrested and charged with murder, while the remaining two assailants remain on the run as of today.
 Out of the four captured, three of them were sentenced to death for murder and a fourth was given a jail term of nine years with caning (ten strokes) for manslaughter.

 Murder investigations

 On 3 June 2001, hours after the police responded to a report that a fight had broken out at Kian Teck Road, a Thai citizen was discovered dead with a total of 38 knife wounds on his body, in addition to several head injuries, inside a vacant plot of land located at Kian Teck Road (located at Pioneer Road North).
 The victim was later identified as 23-year-old Saenphan Thawan, and the cause of his death was the head injuries he sustained from the alleged brawl that occurred in the same area the night before.
 Witnesses also told police that there were six young men armed with dangerous weapons who arrived at the area to fatally assault Saenphan, and they claimed that a dispute took place and it therefore sparked a fight that cost the life of Saenphan.
 About 30 police officers took part in a nine-hour search around the area.
 A sword and knife were later recovered by the police.

 Aside from police investigations to arrest the six killers, further investigations also revealed that Saenphan (suspected to be an illegal immigrant) operated both a drug trafficking syndicate and a prostitution syndicate at the area of Kian Teck Road, where many Thai nationals would turn up and hang around for vice activities, including pimping and drugs.
 After the discovery of vice activities at and nearby the murder scene, about 254 people were rounded up by police during September of that same year in a mass crackdown on these vice activities.

 As of July 2002, four of the six assailants were eventually identified and caught for the murder of Saenphan Thawan.
 The four young Thai men, identified as 19-year-old Dornchinnamat Yingyos, 33-year-old Thongthot Yordsa-Art, 28-year-old Seethong Phichet and Uthorn Koedsomboon (age unknown), were charged with murder between 2001 and 2002.
 To date, the remaining two attackers, who are still not identified, remains at large for the killing.